alaurent34/darc/Readme.md

 What need to be done :
-  1. The integration of the code in the [CrowdAI evaluator](https://github.com/crowdAI/crowdai-example-evaluator) to automatize the phases procedure.
+  1. The integration of the code in the [CrowdAI evaluator](https://github.com/crowdAI/crowdai-example-evaluator) to automatize the phases procedure (Mostly done).
-  2. The writing of functions to check the file format submitted by the participants for each phases, that would also provide detailed information to participants about formatting errors in the file submitted.
+  2. Amelioration of the functions which check the file format submitted by the participants for each phases, they also provide detailed informations to participants about formatting errors in the file submitted.
   3. Performing some tests to make sure the competition will run as smoothly as possible.